Shiva67555/soc-design-and-planning-vsd/README.md

 SYNTHESIS SUCCESSFUL Screenshot

-# Day 2: Floorplanning Concepts and Standard Cell Placement Overview Day 2 of the workshop focused on chip floorplanning fundamentals, understanding good versus bad floorplans, and learning the basics of library cells and placement.
-The session combined conceptual learning with hands-on implementation using the OpenLANE ASIC flow and layout visualization through MAGIC.
+# Day 2 of the workshop explored the fundamentals of chip floorplanning, highlighting the characteristics of effective and ineffective floorplans.
+The session also introduced standard cell libraries and the basics of placement, combining theoretical concepts with practical experience using the OpenLANE ASIC flow and layout visualization in MAGIC.

 Good Floorplan vs Bad Floorplan Floorplanning is a critical step in ASIC design as it directly impacts area utilization, routing quality, power distribution, and timing closure.
 A good floorplan enables smooth routing and scalability, while a bad floorplan can cause congestion, timing violations, and design inefficiencies.

-Characteristics of a good floorplan:
+# Characteristics of a good floorplan:

 Balanced utilization Adequate whitespace for routing Proper aspect ratio Efficient I/O and power structure placement Chip Floorplanning Fundamentals Core The core is the central region of the chip where all logic elements such as standard cells, macros, and IP blocks are placed.
 This area contains the functional logic of the design.